-- Health and Safety Plan (HASP)

-- Dust and Vapor Control Plan (DVCP)
+- Health and Safety Plan (HASP) - Dust and Vapor Control Plan (DVCP)

-- Sampling and Analysis Plan (SAP)
+Sampling and Analysis Plan (SAP)

-The Contractor was awarded the excavation work by VPO and has prepared a comprehensive Construction Management Plan for Vallco Shopping Center Shoring and Mass Excavation (Devcon CMP) for submission to the City of Cupertino and will be largely responsible for the preparation and implementation of various environmental aspects contained in this Plan and the noted supplemental Plans.
-The Contractor may supplement or modify the CMP details not addressed in the Appendices.
+The Contractor was awarded the excavation work by VPO and has prepared a comprehensive Construction Management Plan for Vallco Shopping Center Shoring and Mass Excavation (Devcon CMP) for submission to the City of Cupertino and will be largely responsible for the implementation of various environmental aspects contained in this EMP.
+Howver, under the oversight and direction of WSP, the ESMP and this EMP will cover management of investigation remediation activities at the Site..